communitiesuk/funding-service-design-assessment-store/README.md

 You've deleted your unit test db or done something manually, so pytest's cache is confused.
 Run `pytest --cache-clear` to fix your problem.

-# Extras

-This repo comes with a .pre-commit-config.yaml, if you wish to use this do the following while in your virtual environment:

-    pre-commit install

-Once the above is done you will have autoformatting and pep8 compliance built into your workflow.
-You will be notified of any pep8 errors during commits.

-# Database on Paas
-Create db service with:

-    cf create-service postgres medium-13 assessment-store-dev-db

-Ensure the following elements are present in your `manifest.yml`.
-The `run_migrations_paas.py` is what initialises the database, and the `services` element binds the application to the database service.

-    command: scripts/run_migrations_paas.py && gunicorn wsgi:app -c run/gunicorn/devtest.py

-    services:
-        - assessment-store-dev-db

 # Launch Configurations in VsCode
 <a id="launch-config-vscode"></a>
 If you are using VsCode, we have prepared frequently used scripts in the launch configuration that can be handy for quick development.
 Below are some launch configurations that you will find in the `launch.json` file.